digi-ron/AU-Falcon-SPUD-Project/Electrical/TrailerPlug/TrailerPlug.md

 ---
-description: towbar trailer connector information, including instructions on how to wire a custom trailer plug (if required)
+description: towbar trailer connector information, including instructions on how to wire a custom trailer plug (if required).
+Partially applicable to BA-BF Falcons and SX-SZ Territorys
 ---

 # Trailer Auxiliary plug

 The plugs used for the trailer adapter loom are different to other plugs within the interior, and are a bit of an oddball connector for the car as a whole.
 This is likely due to Hayman Reese being the manufacturers for a large range of the tow pack options for the AU Falcon, particularly any of the higher-rated towbars. as a result the connector is known as a HM connector, apparently manufactured by a company known as Sumitomo.

-> NOTE: this plug appears to be standard in all Falcons AU-BFIII (1998-2016) and all Territory models, however pinout may be different due to additional features
+> this plug appears is standard in all Falcons AU-BFIII (1998-2016) and all Territory models, however pinout includes additional wires in later models due to additional features
+{: .block-note}

 ![Trailer loom plug 98 Sedan](./sedan-trailer-plug.jpg)